Inspiral tests of general relativity and waveform geometry: SVD approach

 Let us now show what the SVD looks like for a particular signal.
 In Fig.~\ref{fig:svd-plot-example}, we took the example of GW150914 again and computed the SVD of $\Delta h_k^\perp$ between $k=-2,-1,\dots,4,6,7$.
 We normalized each of the perpendicular strains such that they are equally important ($\Vert \Delta h_k^\perp \Vert = 1$).
-On the left panel of Fig.~\ref{fig:svd-plot-example}, we plot the phase modulation $\Delta \Psi_k^\perp(f)$ in solid, semi-transparent lines.
-We plot the dominant SVD lines with dot dashed (black, red, blue).
+On the left panel of Fig.~\ref{fig:svd-plot-example}, we plot the phase modulation $\Delta \Psi_k^\perp(f)$ in solid, semitransparent lines.
+We plot the three dominant SVD lines with dot dashed (black, red, blue).
 You can see that black SVD tracks each line very well while the blue and red ones are orthogonal to it.
 This demonstrates that there is a main principal feature of the ppE tests that exists in all of them.
-Additionally, on the right side of Fig.~\ref{fig:svd-plot-example}, the fractional amplitude modulations $\delta A_k^\perp \equiv \Delta A_k / A_\GR$ are shown in solid, semi-transparent lines while the dominant SVD modes are dot dashed for the SVD vectors.
-Note that $\delta A_k = 0$ originally -- \textit{since we only considered phase modulations to the parameterized tests}.
+We plot the three dominant SVD modes because they account for 99.9\% of the total variance; consequently, truncating the expansion at these three eigenvectors results in an information loss of only 0.1\%.
+Additionally, on the right side of Fig.~\ref{fig:svd-plot-example}, the fractional amplitude modulations $\delta A_k^\perp \equiv \Delta A_k / A_\GR$ are shown in solid, semitransparent lines while the dominant SVD modes are dot dashed for the SVD vectors.
+Note that $\delta A_k = 0$ originally---\textit{since we only considered phase modulations to the parameterized tests}.
 However $\delta A_k^\perp\ne 0$ because the GR parameter biases\footnote{Notably precession parameters such as $\chi_p$ are mixing phase and amplitude in the perpendicular waveform.} shift some the phase modulation in $\Delta h_k$ into \textit{a mixture of phase and amplitude modulation in} $\Delta h_k^\perp$.
 This figure directly demonstrates why we saw such high overlaps between each of the ppE tests in Fig.~\ref{fig:overlap-ppe-tests-spin}.

-In Fig.~\ref{fig:svd-pn-demo}, we visually demonstrate how our proposal for using the SVD to identify non-degenerate directions for the parameterized tests of GR.
+In Fig.~\ref{fig:svd-pn-demo}, we visually demonstrate how our proposal for using the SVD to identify nondegenerate directions for the parameterized tests of GR.
 One can see that originally, each $\Delta h_k$ (colored arrow) lies off the GR manifold (black curved line).
 In step 2, the parameterized tests are projected to be perpendicular to GR manifold while being unit length.
 In step 3, the singular value decomposition examines these collection of parameterized test templates and identifies the orthogonal basis which is weighted by importance.